Android518-2017/topic11-02-StreamIOAsyncTask/README.md

-# week13  DB I/O in an AsyncTask
+# week13  Stream I/O in an AsyncTask
-Uses AsyncTask for database I/O
+Uses AsyncTask for stream I/O from /sdcard